-When it came time to make over the 3,200-square-foot space, Guerguerian enlisted the help of the Gauley Brothers, the Montreal design firm behind the look of a number of other new Montreal arrivals, including Italian fine dining spot 212, buzzy Saint-Henri restaurant BarBara, and Ryu’s new Griffintown branch.
+When it came time to make over the 3,200-square-foot space, Guerguerian enlisted the help of the Gauley Brothers, the Montreal design firm behind the look of several other new Montreal arrivals, including Italian fine dining spot 212, buzzy Saint-Henri restaurant BarBara, and Ryu’s new Griffintown branch.

 In the basement is a 114-seat space they’re dubbing the “grotto” thanks to its dark and cavernous feel.
 A terrasse out front adds 102 seats.

-Sauvage is the latest in a wave of Old Montreal restaurant openings to materialize in the aftermath of the province’s second lockdown and subsequent easing of restrictions, and joins Babacool on Notre-Dame, French brasserie Place Carmin, technically out in the Cité du Multimedia stretch, and forthcoming vegan burger joint Bvrger.
+Sauvage is the latest in a wave of Old Montreal restaurant openings to materialize after the province’s second lockdown and the subsequent easing of restrictions.
+It joins Babacool on Notre-Dame, French brasserie Place Carmin (technically in Cité du Multimedia), and forthcoming vegan burger joint Bvrger.

 Sauvage is open Wednesday to Sunday, from 6 p.m. to 2 a.m. at 52 Rue Saint-Jacques.